bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/01_Java/01_1_Application_overview.rst

 .. rubric:: Main application code

-In COMPSs, the user’s application code is kept unchanged, no API calls need to be included in the main application code in order to run the selected tasks on the nodes.
+In COMPSs, the user's application code is kept unchanged, no API calls need to be included in the main application code in order to run the selected tasks on the nodes.

 The COMPSs runtime is in charge of replacing the invocations to the user-selected methods with the creation of remote tasks also taking care of the access to files where required.
-Let’s consider the Simple application example that takes an integer as input parameter and increases it by one unit.
+Let's consider the Simple application example that takes an integer as input parameter and increases it by one unit.